swiftyfinch/Rugby/Docs/Plans.md

     project: TestProject/TestProject.xcodeproj

+# Base plan which you can use in other plans
+- base:
+  # 🐚 Optionally you can generate project if you use Xcodegen or something like that
+  #- command: shell
+  #  run: xcodegen
+  #  verbose: false

+  # 🐚 Also, you can install pods before each rugby call right here
+  - command: shell
+    run: pods -q # github.com/swiftyfinch/Pods or you can use any shell command
+    verbose: true

 # Also, you can use another custom plan: $ rugby --plan unit
 - unit:
+  - command: plans
+    name: base
   - command: cache
     exclude: [Alamofire]
   - command: drop